Anton Ferdinand

-Anton Julian Ferdinand (born 18 February 1985) is an English former footballer who most recently played for St Mirren as a centre back.
-He was a product of the West Ham United academy and has also played for their senior team, Queens Park Rangers, Sunderland, Bursaspor, Antalyaspor and Reading.
-He has also played for England at under-21 level.
-Ferdinand retired from professional football in July 2019.
+Anton Julian Ferdinand (born 18 February 1985) is an English professional football coach and former player who played as a centre back.
+He is a first-team coach at club Hornchurch.

+A product of the West Ham United academy, he also played for their senior team, Queens Park Rangers, Sunderland, Bursaspor, Antalyaspor and Reading.
+He has also represented England at under-21 level.
+Ferdinand retired from playing in July 2019.

 Background

 Ferdinand was born in Peckham, Greater London, to Janice Lavender from Ireland and Julian Ferdinand from Saint Lucia.
 His brother, Rio, played for West Ham United and Manchester United, and is a former captain of the England national football team; and his cousin, Les, is a former England international.
 Anton showed considerable talent from an early age.
 Like his brother, Rio, he preferred to play in defence.
 His ability in this position led to him being signed to West Ham United's academy.